BurbasConsulting/tag-it/README.markdown

     </ul>

 There are several other possible configurations and ways to instantiate the widget, including one that uses a single comma-delimited `input` field rather than one per tag, so see the **Options** documentation below as well as the [examples page](http://aehlke.github.com/tag-it/examples.html) which demonstrates most of them.

+### Validation/Tooltips
+To use tooltips just pass the option "tooltipClass" with the name of the class that generates your tooltips.
+To use validation just pass the option "validate" with a "type" from here: http://bassistance.de/jquery-plugins/jquery-plugin-validation/.
+Upon an invalid tag it will remove the tag and call the onTagInvalid() callback

 ## Theming